chevereto/v3-docs/setup/server/settings-file.md

 ];
 ```

-To add or override settings simply pass a new key pair:
+To add or override settings simply assign the key value:

 ```php
 <?php